 The Art & Design Department offers a professional Bachelor of Fine Arts degree with concentrations in Studio Art and Graphic Design.
 The BFA degree is anchored around a strong Foundations program that emphasizes the theoretical, analytical and practical aspects of art and design.

-Art majors go on to graduate school or careers in fine art, graphic design, photography, interactive-media, animation, illustration, web design, gallery work and teaching.
+Art majors go on to graduate school or careers in fine art, graphic design, photography, interactive-media, animation, web design, gallery work and teaching.

 The Art & Design Department also offers three minors.